thomas-kl1/php-combine-conditions/README.md

 ToString methods, in order to render the combine conditions in full text / different formats.
 Have to: AdapterPool (toFormat) - ConverterPool (getSymbol, getExpression, getFullExpression).
 Possibility to add custom type node and process them in the services.
 Study Namespace and Lib Name: [trends](https://trends.google.fr/trends/explore?q=filter%20criteria,group%20conditions,complex%20conditions)

+Add tests and examples: from scratch, with and without new operators, and execution (with expected results).

 ## Authors